 Arizona’s future prosperity depends on its ability to foster the health and well-being of the next generation.
 Encouraging positive environments and experiences in our communities will pay dividends both in improving the health of the future adult as well as for the state as a whole.

-The Arizona ACEs Consortium is a collaboration of more than one hundred individuals, state, county, and private organizations working together in an effort coordinated by Phoenix Children’s Hospital.
+The Arizona ACEs Consortium is a collaboration of more than one hundred individuals, state, county, and private organizations working together.

 We are made up of professionals from all walks of life, united by a desire to help Arizona’s children.

 It’s a big group, and we’re committed to making sure that all families have the opportunity to raise healthy children from the start, so that every child has the opportunity to thrive.